Summer 2021 internships in our Washington, DC office will begin fully virtual but have the potential to become in-person if it becomes safe.

 - Conducting research to be used for floor speeches, memos, committee hearings, and other legislative business

 - Monitoring press coverage, current events, and House business

 - Attending briefings and hearings

 All individuals are encouraged to apply.
 Women, people of color, LGBTQ+ individuals, people with disabilities, and members of other underrepresented communities are strongly encouraged to apply.

 How to Apply:

-Summer Internships: June through August
+Summer Internships: May through the end of August

-Fall Internships: September through December
+Fall Internships: September through the end of December

-Spring Internships: January through May
+Spring Internships: January through end of April

 To apply for an internship with the Office of Congressman Josh Harder, send your resume, cover letter and a 1-2 page writing sample as a PDF to Archibald.Fraser@mail.house.gov.
 Please include the days and times you will be available to intern, your desired start date, and any requirements your school has in order for you to receive credit in your cover letter.
 Please format the subject line of your email “DC Internship - First Name Last Name - Spring/Summer/Fall.”